IgnacioUtrilla/ignacioUtrilla/README.md

 ## 📚 I'm currently reading...

-I love reading, especially manga and anime.
+I love reading, especially fantasy.
 If you have any good recommendations, let's chat about them!

 ## 🏋️‍♂️ Hobbies and Interests